 It is basically a header file that includes every standard library.
 In programming contests, using this file is a good idea, when you want to reduce the time wasted in doing chores; especially when your rank is time sensitive.

-In programming contests, people do focus more on finding algorithm to solve a problem than on software engineering.
+In programming contests, people do focus more on finding the algorithm to solve a problem than on software engineering.
 From, software engineering perspective, it is a good idea to minimize the include.
 If you use it actually includes a lot of files, which your program may not need, thus increases both compile time and program size unnecessarily.

 Disadvantages of bits/stdc++

 - bits/stdc++.h is not a standard header file of GNU C++ library.
 So, if you try to compile your code with some compiler other than GCC it might fail; e.g. MSVC do not have this header.

 - Using it would include a lot of unnecessary stuff and increases compilation time.

-- This header file is not part of the C++ standard, is therefore non-portable, and should be avoided.
+- This header file is not part of the C++ standard and is therefore, non-portable, and should be avoided.

 - Moreover, even if there were some catch-all header in the standard, you would want to avoid it in lieu of specific headers, since the compiler has to actually read in and parse every included header (including recursively included headers) every single time that translation unit is compiled.